 Allied Copper receives TSX-V approval for Stateline Option Agreement

-/EIN News/ -- Vancouver, British Columbia, Canada, Sept.
+Vancouver, British Columbia, Canada, Sept.
 26, 2022 (GLOBE NEWSWIRE) -- Allied Copper Corp.
-(TSX-V: CPR, OTCQB: CPRRF) (the “Company” or “Allied Copper”), is pleased to announce that, further to its press releases of February 10, 2022 and August 25, 2022, the Company received TSX-V approval of the option agreement (the “Agreement”) dated February 9, 2022 (as amended August 5, 2022) for the sole and exclusive right to acquire a 100% undivided legal and beneficial interest (subject to a 2% net smelter royalty) for the Stateline Property, CO/UT USA from Cloudbreak Discovery Plc (“Cloudbreak” (LSE: CDL), Cloudbreak Discovery Canada Ltd., Tarsis Resources US Inc. and Alianza Minerals Ltd. (“Alianza”) (TSX-V: ANZ) (collectively, the “Vendors”).
+CPRCPRRF (the "Company" or "Allied Copper"), is pleased to announce that, further to its press releases of February 10, 2022 and August 25, 2022, the Company received TSX-V approval of the option agreement (the "Agreement") dated February 9, 2022 (as amended August 5, 2022) for the sole and exclusive right to acquire a 100% undivided legal and beneficial interest (subject to a 2% net smelter royalty) for the Stateline Property, CO/UT USA from Cloudbreak Discovery Plc ("Cloudbreak" CDL, Cloudbreak Discovery Canada Ltd., Tarsis Resources US Inc. and Alianza Minerals Ltd. ("Alianza") ANZ (collectively, the "Vendors").

 In order to exercise the option, the Company will pay the Vendors, over the four (4) year term of the Agreement, the following consideration: (i) aggregate cash payments of CDN$315,000; (ii) issue an aggregate of 4,250,000 common shares of the Company; and (iii) incur an aggregate of CDN$3,750,000 in exploration expenditures on the Property.
 The Vendors will retain a 2% NSR on the Property, on exercise of the option by the Company.